Financial Management in the U.S. Small for-profit Companies

 As your nonprofit grows and as you begin using the accrual method, you’ll likely need more types of journals, for example, a Cash Receipts Journal, Cash Disbursements Journal, Payroll Journal, Accounts Receivable Ledger, Accounts Payable Ledger, Sales Journal, Purchases Journal, and General Ledger.

 (In an accrual-basis system, you post entries when you earn the money and when you owe it.
 Small organizations usually do not have the resources to use an accrual-based system.
 However, financial statements are prepared on an accrual basis.
 As a compromise, many organizations use the cash-based basis to record entries in journals, but get help to convert to an accrual-based basis to generate financial statements.)

 You can do postings using a single-entry or double-entry method.
 Double-entry works from a basic accounting equation “assets = liabilities + capital”.
 The double-entry method makes sure that your books are always in balance.
-Every transaction has two journals entries, a debit and a credit.
-Each transaction effects both sides of the equation.
+Every transaction has two journal entries, a debit, and a credit.
+Each transaction affects both sides of the equation.

 Manual or Automated Accounting System

 Your initial record-keeping system will probably be based on a manual system (where you make entries and total them by hand) or you might use a computer system.
 You might even choose to outsource your record-keeping system to another business that manages your bookkeeping activities (along with other financial management activities) for you.